 DAT vs OAT Difficulty: Which Exam Is Harder? | DAT Destroyer

-If you are a prospective dental or optometry student, chances are you have heard about the Dental Admission Test (DAT) and Optometry Admission Test (OAT).
+If you are a prospective dental or optometry student, chances are you’ve heard about the Dental Admission Test (DAT) and Optometry Admission Test (OAT).
 These standardized exams play a crucial role in your application process and can significantly impact your chances of getting into your desired program.
-In this blog post, we will delve into the key differences between the DAT and OAT exams to help you better prepare for success.
+In this blog post, we’ll look at the key differences between the DAT and OAT exams to help you prepare with confidence.

 👉 Learn more in our What Is the DAT Exam? guide, which breaks down the DAT structure, timing, and scoring updates in detail.